-What was special about Guess Who’s Coming to Dinner (Stanley Kramer) was the fact that it is the story of a Caucasian girl, Joanna “Joey” (Katharine Houghton) and a Afro-American man, John (Sidney Poitier) who had fallen love together and now want to get married.
+What was special about Guess Who’s Coming to Dinner (Stanley Kramer) was the fact that it is the story of a Caucasian girl, Joanna “Joey” (Katharine Houghton) and a black man, John (Sidney Poitier), who had fallen love together and now want to get married.
 However, John will marry Joey only if her parents, Christina (Katharine Hepburn) and Matt (Spencer Tracy) accept.
-This film was maybe the most beautiful and touching one of this year.
-Of course, it was a great revolution as the main theme is an interracial marriage.
-At the time, this was illegal in 17 states until June 12 1967.
+This film was maybe the most beautiful and touching one of the year.
+It was a great revolution as the main theme is interracial marriage.
+At the time, this was illegal in 17 states until June 12, 1967.
 This film was pure brilliance as it makes us think about what real love is.
-Showing to people of the 60’s, living in a still quite racist country (USA), that, whatever color the persons are, if they love each others, this won’t stop their love to grow.
+Showing to people of the 60’s, living in a still quite racist country (USA), that, whatever color the persons are, if they love each other, this won’t stop their love to grow.
 One line in this film expresses this greatly, when John says to his father: “You see yourself as a colour man, but I see myself as a man”.
 Just like The Graduate and Bonnie & Clyde, Guess Who’s Coming to Dinner? was another box office success.

 In the Heat of the Night

 In the Heat of the Night ( Norman Jewison) was a little similar to Guess Who’s Coming to Dinner? for its main theme.
 It was another great Syndey Poitier’s film.
-It tells the story of Virgil Tibbs (Sidney Poitier), an Afro-American cop, who is involved in a murder investigation in a little town of the South where most of its citizens are racist.
+It tells the story of Virgil Tibbs (Sidney Poitier), a black cop, who is involved in a murder investigation in a little town of the South where most of its citizens are racist.
 This film was one of the numerous ways to express the necessity of civil rights for the Afro-American people.
-When we first saw Sidney Poitier in the film, he is arrested by a cop who think he is a robber only because he has a lot of money on him, but also, because he is an Afro-Amercian.
-On, and he also think he is the murderer…Only he doesn’t ask him questions… Virgil Tibbs will work on the murder investigation with Bill Gillepsie (Rod Steiger) who will learn, all alone the film, that not only Caucasian men can be good cops.
+When we first saw Sidney Poitier in the film, he is arrested by a cop who thinks he is a robber only because he has a lot of money on him, but also, because he has a different skin colour.
+Oh, and he also believes he is the murderer…Only he doesn’t ask him questions… Virgil Tibbs will work on the murder investigation with Bill Gillepsie (Rod Steiger) who will eventually understand that not only Caucasian men can be good cops.
 In the Heat of the Night won the Oscar for Best Picture.
-Sidney Poitier was also the first Afro-American Actor to win an Oscar, but that was for Lilies of the Field in 1964.
+Sidney Poitier was also the first black actor to win an Oscar, for Lilies of the Field in 1964.

 Cool Hand Luke

-Cool Hand Luke was maybe a less “scandalous” movies, but it certainly was one of the greatest of 1967.
+Cool Hand Luke was maybe a less “scandalous” movies, but it certainly was one of the best of 1967.
 After having destroyed some parking meters, Lucas “Luke” Jackson (Paul Newman) is condemned at 2 years of imprisonment and forced labor.
 Three times he will try to escape.
-He and Dragline (George Kennedy, winner of an Oscar for Best Supporting actor) will develop a complicity and Luke will also have to face the sadist captain of the jail (Stroher Martin).
+He and Dragline (George Kennedy, winner of an Oscar for Best Supporting actor) will develop a complicity and Luke will also have to face the sadist captain of the jail (Strother Martin).
 Yes, there is some violence and some allusions to sex in this film, but nothing to compare with The Graduate and Bonnie & Clyde.
-Cool Hand Luke can be known as one of the greatest jail movies.
+Cool Hand Luke can easily be considered to be one of the greatest jail movies.

 Les Demoiselles de Rochefort

 We finally move to France with Les Demoiselles de Rochefort (Young Girls from Rochefort) a musical directed by Jacque Demy.
 That was maybe the most joyful film of the year.
 For the occasion, the walls of Rochefort were painted in pink, blue, yellow, etc. to accentuate the “joie de vivre”, one of the main themes of this film.
-The casting was quite marvellous, involving both french and American actors: Catherine Deneuve, Françoise Dorléac (Catherine Deneuve’s sister who unfortunately died in a car accident not long after shooting the film), Danielle Darrieux, George Chakiris, Grover Dale, Michel Piccoli, Jacque Perrin and even Gene Kelly!
+The cast was quite marvelous, involving both French and American actors: Catherine Deneuve, Françoise Dorléac (Catherine Deneuve’s sister who unfortunately died in a car accident not long after shooting the film), Danielle Darrieux, George Chakiris, Grover Dale, Michel Piccoli, Jacque Perrin and even Gene Kelly!
 What’s special about this film is the fact that, if the golden age of musicals what at its end in Hollywood, it was the beginning of it in France.
 Of course, there were not many musicals realized in France, but some memorable ones.
-Jacque Demy was maybe the king of french musicals with movies such as Les Parapluies de Cherbourg , Les demoiselles de Rochefort, Peau d’âne and Une chambre en ville.
-The excellent score of Les demoiselles de Rochefort was composed by Michel Legrand and the choreographies were realized by Norman Maen.
-Of course, with George Charikis and Gene Kelly, they couldn’t go wrong.
+Jacque Demy was maybe the king of French musicals with movies like Les Parapluies de Cherbourg, Les demoiselles de Rochefort, Peau d’âne and Une chambre en ville.
+The excellent score of Les demoiselles de Rochefort was composed by Michel Legrand and the choreographies were created by Norman Maen.
+Of course, with George Chakiris and Gene Kelly, two excellent dancers, they couldn’t go wrong.
 What’s also special about this film is that it was both shot in French and English.
 I would like you to watch my favourite musical number of the film: “Nous voyageons de villes en villes”.

 If 1967 movies were known for breaking some taboos, that’s because Production Code what at its end in Hollywood.
 This was the beginning of the “New Hollywood”.
 I haven’t talked about it, but let’s not forget The Jungle Book who was also made in 1967.
 That was Walt Disney last animated feature before its death.

 I hope my article will make you want to see many 1967 films!
-Of course, don’t forget to read the other entries of the blogathon, perfect to learn about cinema history:
+Of course, don’t forget to read the other entries of the blogathon, a perfect to learn more about cinema history: